 The Puget Sound Institute (PSI) was established at the University of Washington to identify and catalyze the science driving Puget Sound and Salish Sea ecosystem recovery.
 Since its founding in 2010, PSI has advanced our understanding of the region through synthesis, original research and communication in support of state and federal agencies, tribes and other organizations working in the region.
-PSI receives major funding from the Puget Sound Partnership and the EPA.
+PSI receives major funding from the U.S. Environmental Protection Agency.

 |Baker, Joel||Director||Water quality modeling, environmental chemistry|

 |Francis, Tessa||Lead Ecosystem Ecologist||Aquatic food webs, forage fish|

 |Rice, Jeff||Managing Editor||Communications, journalism, soundscapes|